 Having evolved in isolation, islands represent unique communities with extremely high rates of endemism—exceeding mainland species almost tenfold.
-This uniqueness, however, also makes insular communities especially vulnerable to rapid changes—such as climate change—caused by human activities.
+This uniqueness, however, also makes insular communities especially vulnerable to rapid changes caused by human activities, such as climate change.

 To understand the impact a changing climate may have on islands, this study investigated relative vulnerability of monocots, a major group of flowering plants with many taxa of high economic value (e.g. palms and bananas).

-Analysing 1,497 monocot genera distributed across 5,565 islands worldwide, the authors calculated the overall vulnerability of all islands to shifts in sea level, temperature and rainfall, and linked this to the expected phylogenetic diversity, derived from assessing 2.5 million GBIF-mediated occurrences, and the losses hereto, estimated by climate-induced local extinctions.
+Analysing 1,497 monocot genera distributed across 5,565 islands worldwide, the authors calculated the overall vulnerability of all islands to shifts in sea level, temperature and rainfall, and linked this to the expected phylogenetic diversity, derived from assessing 2.5 million GBIF-mediated occurrences, and the phylogenetic losses from predicted climate-induced local extinctions.

-The most vulnerable islands were mainly situated at low latitudes and/or in the Southern Hemisphere, while the highest phylogenetic losses estimated mainly occurred in the eastern part of the world.
+The most vulnerable islands were mainly situated at low latitudes and/or in the Southern Hemisphere, while the highest estimated phylogenetic losses mainly occurred in the Eastern Hemisphere.
 Considering both factors, the study highlights Cuba and New Guinea as highly vulnerable, both representing large phylogenetic diversity at stake.